TuxVinyards/qqX/README.md

 Start from scratch.
 Or safely test out the qqX difference on your existing VM's.

-- From version 1.8 onwards, the installation of quickemu is not essential.
-However, the easiest route to installing all the necessary components and dependencies is to just follow the standard Quickemu setup, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu/wiki/01-Installation)

-  In the case of some host distros, such as Fedora, manual installation of quickemu to 'PATH' may now be omitted.

-  qqX has been designed to work happily alongside quickgui or any quickemu shortcuts, if you already have them.
+- From version 1.8 onwards, the installation of quickemu is not essential but qqX has been designed to work happily alongside quickgui or any quickemu shortcuts, if you already have them.

-- Download qqX.
-The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
-You can also make your first download via the **code/clone** button.
-The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...

   Normal [Filesystem_Hierarchy_Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) Linux is generally expected.

   No further software, support structures or dependencies should be needed.

-See the installer [wiki](https://github.com/TuxVinyards/qqX/wiki) for more details
+- See the installer [wiki](https://github.com/TuxVinyards/qqX/wiki) for more details

 ## Release notes

 - @ Sept 1 - Version 1.10.01

 - Adds Windows languages and sorts the Quickemu problems too.
 You can now download French, not just 'French Canadian' for example.

 - There's an improved distro editions selection mechanism which allows you to scroll up and down between releases and editions, depending on what you find and how you decide.

 - Other features also include being able scroll through the distro info pages, and from any given start point.